Particular/docs.particular.net/nservicebus/messaging/databus/index_serialization_core_[8.0,).partial.md

 NOTE: Implementations of `IDataBusSerializer` should not close `Stream` instances that NServiceBus provides.
 NServiceBus manages the lifecycle of these `Stream` instances and may attempt to manipulate them after the custom serializer has been called.

 WARNING: For security purposes, the type information loaded from the payload should not be used.
-Instead use the `Type` property provided to the `Deserialize` method.
+Instead, use the `Type` property provided to the `Deserialize` method.